dbt-labs/docs.getdbt.com/website/docs/guides/customize-schema-alias.md

 :::note

 We added logic to check if the current dbt run is happening in Production or not.
-This is important, and we explain why in the section on **What NOT to do**.
+This is important, and we explain why in the section on [What not to do](/guides/customize-schema-alias?step=3#what-not-to-do).

 :::